 General Content Guidelines

-Similarly, though based in the United States, The Strategy Bridge is an international journal with a readership comprised of civilians, academics, and military professionals from every community.
-Wherever possible, generalize the interest and applicability of the work submitted for publication.
+We require that all submissions be free of military-specific, service-specific, or occupational-specific jargon, acronyms, and idiosyncratic style.
+The Strategy Bridge is an international journal with a readership comprised of civilians, academics, and military professionals from every community.
+Wherever possible, generalize the interest and applicability of the work submitted for publication, and write for a general audience rather than a narrowly expert one.
 For example, avoid personal pronouns such as "our" or "we."
 Instead, be specific in the third person: "the U.K. military," “the U.S. Army,” "Australian/Norwegian government,” etc.

 Academic Papers: While academic papers and papers written for professional military education programs are often timely and touch on interesting topics, they also require substantive revision before publication.
-We request that contributors submitting academic work first apply due diligence to format submissions consistent with the editorial practices of The Strategy Bridge and for accessibility to both academic and non-academic audiences.
+We request that contributors submitting academic work first apply due diligence to format their submissions consistent with the editorial practices of The Strategy Bridge and for accessibility to both academic and non-academic audiences.

-As mentioned, The Strategy Bridge accepts book reviews as part of our weekly #Reviewing series.
-A review is generally different in form and content from other articles, and must go beyond a simple summary of the work.
+The Strategy Bridge accepts book reviews as part of our weekly #Reviewing series.
+A review is generally different in form and content from other articles and must go beyond a simple summary of the work.
 The most important thing to keep in mind?
 A review must function first as a standalone work; it should be worth reading independent of the book reviewed.
 In addition, at a minimum, consider the following questions when crafting a review:

-- What was it that the author set out to do?
+What was it that the author set out to do?
 Did he or she do it poorly or well?
 What elements of the text illustrate this conclusion?
 What was missing?
 What was covered in too much detail?
 Bottom Line: Critique and/or praise the book, the writing, the approach, etc., where appropriate, using evidence from both the text and other sources in a balanced way.

-- How does the book connect to the world and help to illuminate (or not) the challenges faced today?
+How does the book connect to the world and help to illuminate (or not) the challenges faced today?
 The Strategy Bridge is a journal on national security, military affairs, and strategy; a book review should have a clear link to at least one of these.

-- Where does the book fit in the larger canon of whatever genre it represents?
+Where does the book fit in the larger canon of whatever genre it represents?
 Place the book in the context of other works with which readers might be familiar, or to which readers can turn if they are not.
 Why does this book matter (or not) in this canon?
 Why should a prospective reader pick it up, or not?

 We look forward to working with you and thank you again for your time and effort.
 Please let us know if you have any questions at all!
 Welcome to our community of writers.